dipankarsk/Food-Ordering-System/README.md

 1. Authentication
    - Login
    - SignUp
-2. Orders
+2. Orders Based on Location of User
-   - View
+   - Resturant View
+   - Food Menu
    - Food Cart
-   - Whishlist
+   - Whishlist (Additional)
 3. Payments
-   - base bill of atleast 100 rs ensured
+   - Base bill of atleast 100 rs ensured
    - Offer Discounts SAVE20 and SAVE50 only one time per user
    - Deliver charges based on distance calculated
+   - Various Method of payment used like Upi ,Debit/Credit Card and Net Banking.
 4. Tracking and Rating
-   - Tracking the order time with the origibnal estimated time and if order time exceeds than cancelation available.
+   - Tracking the order time with the original estimated time and if order time exceeds than cancelation available.
-   -  Rating the food and the app.
+   - Rating the food and the application as a whole.

 # Pre-Requisites